lamps-wg/cms-kemri/draft-ietf-lamps-cms-kemri.md

   --
   --  Describes the basic properties of a KEM algorithm --
-  -- Suggested prefixes for KEM algorithm objects is: kema- --
+  -- Suggested prefix for KEM algorithm objects is: kema- --
   --  &id - contains the OID identifying the KEM algorithm --  &Value - if present, contains a type definition for the kemct;